brckd/ps-template/README.md

 ## Usage

-`template` can be used as a template for my projects.
+`template` can be used as a template for PowerShell projects.